jcaw/noise_recorder_talon/README.md

 seconds) are ignored.
 Long recordings are split into 5-minute increments, so you can the noise for as long as you want.

 Once you have some data, post on the [Slack](http://talonvoice.slack.com).
-You may also want to try training a model with

 ## Customisation